jmiba/ai-service-chatbot/README.md

 - **Admin control center** covering prompt versioning, LLM settings, request classifications, web search filters, and knowledge-base maintenance.
 - **Content ingestion pipeline** with scraping, manual metadata editing, SHA hashing, and optional vector store sync.
 - **Observability out of the box**: detailed interaction logging, usage/cost tracking, request analytics, and job locking.
+- **Live DBIS lookup** via Model Context Protocol (MCP) tools so the assistant can fetch authoritative database information directly from the DBIS API with clear in-chat indicators.

 ## 🆕 What’s New (recent changes)

-- Internal document citations now open in a dedicated `/document_viewer` tab so users can view internal knowledge base sources
-- Added manual entries to the knowledge base as internal documents, made them editable
 - Web search settings moved to Admin → Filters:
   - Allowed Domains (optional): restrict web search to these domains when set; if empty, web search is unrestricted
   - User Location: type (approximate/precise), country, city, region (optional), timezone (optional)
   - Note: The API does not support exclude-only lists or a locale filter
 - Request Classifications are now DB-backed and editable in Admin → Request Classes
 - Client-managed conversation context retained for predictability (see Context section)
+- Internal document citations now open in a dedicated `/document_viewer` tab so users can view internal knowledge base sources
+- Added manual entries to the knowledge base as internal documents, made them editable
+- DBIS database records are now reachable through MCP tools; configure once and the chatbot can query subjects or resources in real time (see *DBIS MCP Integration* below)
+- Async logging and cached LLM settings keep the UI responsive even when the DB is busy

 ## 🚀 Quick Start